-While recognizing that each master's degree scholar will have his or her own individualized program and timeline, the Center for Clinical and Translational Sciences (CCaTS) Postdoctoral Programs Committee tracks your progress toward successfully completing the Postdoctoral Master's Degree Program.
+While recognizing that each master's degree scholar will have his or her own individualized program and timeline, the Center for Clinical and Translational Science (CCaTS) Postdoctoral Programs Committee tracks your progress toward successfully completing the Postdoctoral Master's Degree Program.
 Please submit all required items electronically to your CCaTS program education specialist.

-Milestone 1: Research proposal and supporting documents
+Milestone 1: Research proposal packet

 ||Begin course work